sensu/sensu-docs/content/sensu-go/6.7/plugins/assets.md

 The dynamic runtime asset directory path includes the asset's checksum, which changes every time underlying asset artifacts are updated.
 This would normally require you to manually update the commands for any of your checks, handlers, hooks, or mutators that consume the dynamic runtime asset.
-However, because the dynamic runtime asset directory path is exposed to asset consumers via [environment variables][14] and the [`assetPath` custom function for token substitution][17], you can avoid these manual updates.
+However, because the dynamic runtime asset directory path is exposed to asset consumers via [environment variables][14] and the [`assetPath` custom function][17], you can avoid these manual updates.

 You can retrieve the dynamic runtime asset's path as an environment variable in the `command` context for checks, handlers, hooks, and mutators.
 Token substitution with the `assetPath` custom function is only available for check and hook commands.